 Question: Do you recommend studying certain subjects at school for your uni degree?

 Yes, maths and English are prerequisites for the degree.
 I would also recommend chemistry.
 I also studied food tech at school which I found helpful.

-Dietitians can work in all different settings including hospitals (clinical), in the community, conducting research, for a food company, in the media or in a private practice.
+Dietitians can work in all different settings including hospitals (clinical), in the community, conducting research, for a food company, in the media, online or in a private practice.

 I own a private practice dietitian consultancy “Rebeca Gawthorne – Dietitian & Nutritionist” that operates through homevisit appointments.
 This means I travel to people’s houses and conduct appointments there.
 A typical appointment would involve assessing a clients medical history, lifestyle, current eating and exercise, and then making a meal plan tailored to their individual needs to help them achieve their goals.

-I also run the Instagram @nourish_naturally so, between clients, I style & take photos, conduct product reviews, create recipes, write articles for the media, blog & attend various food and fitness events.
+I also run the Instagram @nourish_naturally & this blog, which involves styling & take photos, conducting product reviews, creating recipes, writing articles for the media, writing blogs & attending various food and fitness events.

-No. While I was setting up my private practice business, I worked for The Royal Flying Doctor Service for a year.
-Each fortnight I flew across rural NSW, Australia to work with Aboriginal communities.
+No. While I was setting up my private practice business, I worked as The Flying Dietitian for a year.
+Each fortnight, I flew across rural NSW, Australia to work with indigenous communities.
 I helped these communities set up fruit & vegetable gardens, conducted cooking classes & ran individual nutrition appointments.

 Yes, I love being a Dietitian!
 Like every job, it has its busy and stressful times, especially as I own my own business, but overall I love it!
 When my clients tell me how amazing they feel from making healthy changes, or that they haven’t felt this good in year and thank me saying they love feeling healthy & fit, I can’t help but love my job.
 Yes I would recommend the degree but be prepared to put in hard work!

 Editor’s Note: This is an independent post and all views are my own.